khoicodesthings/LocalImageGenAI/README.md

 - **Some Other Requirements:**
   - Python 3.10.6 (if you have an older or newer Python version, you will need to uninstall and then reinstall this version)
   - Git
+  - CUDA, since we will be focusing on NIVDIA GPUs

 ## Installation